St Davids: Geography

 The community council area sits at the southern end of the Irish Sea on a peninsula, between Cardigan Bay, St George's Channel and St Brides Bay.
 It covers not just the mainland area, but also several islands off the coast, of which Ramsey Island is the largest and the only one inhabited, separated by the Ramsey Sound.
 The most westerly mainland point of Wales is at Pen Dal-aderyn.
 To the north lie Whitesands Bay and St Davids Head, which are locally notable landscape features.
 The community includes the former chapelries at St Justinian and Gwrhyd.
 The mainland contains much area used for farming, but contains very small scattered residences and several campsites.

 St Davids Lifeboat Station, at St Justinian, has saved an estimated 360 people since the first lifeboat was located there in 1869; four lifeboatmen have died while saving others.
 The Irish Sea includes a large number of offshore rocks and islands and is notorious for strong tides.
 The entire coastline around St Davids forms part of the Pembrokeshire Coast National Park.
 Saint Non's Well overlooks the Pembrokeshire Coast Path and St Brides Bay.
 St David's Airfield, although named after the city when opened in 1943, is in the neighbouring community of Solva.
 The highest point is Carn Llidi at 181 m.

-There are several isolated hamlets in the community: